learn-co-curriculum/sending-thank-yous-after-interview/README.md

 - After a formal interview with HR, Recruiting, a hiring manager, or their colleagues
 - After an interview of any kind
 - After a networking coffee
-- After meeting someone at a meetup/hackathon/developer conference
+- After meeting someone at a meetup/hackathon/conference
 - And every other interview ;)

 Here are key best practices for your thank you: